 |

 functioned as a golf club and restaurant.
 In the fall of 2007 the side building

-(seen on the right in the photos below) was torn down and plans call for a
+(seen on the right in the photos below) was torn down.

+|